 Common issues include avoiding pop-ups, don't use the phrase click here, and pdfs.
 There is no fold.
 Don't worry about above the fold.

 - Steve Krug (usability expert)

 - Presto Card

 - Eight common user experience problems (and solutions) for nonprofit websites: Part one

 - Eight common user experience problems (and solutions) for nonprofit websites: Part two

 - I am the Fold

-Have a question for Sean and Mike?
+Have a question for Sean, Mike, and Amanda?
 Send us an email.